Are You Making the Effects of Menopause Worse?

 With all the information about hormonal changes and the issues related to them, it would be strange not to be worried.
-You need to remember something, however: you can lead a more or less normal life after menopause.
-Sometimes you are the one who is making the effects of menopause worse.
+You need to remember something, though: you can lead a more or less normal life after menopause.
+Sometimes you’re the one who’s making the effects of menopause worse.

 Don’t get carried away by rumors that everything goes downhill during menopause.
-This is why we want to give you answers to keep you from make menopause worse than it needs to be.
+Today we’ll give you answers to keep you from make menopause worse than it needs to be.

 Some factors that can make menopause worse include: